NICHOLAS85/dynamic-wall/README.md

 `-f` uses your last saved config and ignores any changes added to your config files since.
 You can optionally set a time to force update the wallpaper to.
 You timeoffset value is considered when using this command.

-`-c` forcibly saves all your settings and run's dynamicwall once.
-The script should automatically detect changes, but this can be used as a backup.
+`-c` edits your config file using your editor (falls back to nano) and then allows dynamicwall to run, reflecting your changes immediately.

 **Warning, can cause high memory usage**
-`-p` allows you to preview a specific theme. ex: `dynamicwall --preview EarthView`
+`-p` allows you to quickly preview a specific theme. ex: `dynamicwall --preview EarthView`

 `-l` list all folders in your theme directory regardless of if they're in a valid format.